 Students may choose to work on campus positions, or off campus at a nonprofit community organization.
 Volunteer Central maintains up-to-date information on many community organizations that welcome community work study students, as well as additional resources to assist you in finding a volunteer position that meets your interests and schedule.
 Our staff will help you identify the opportunity that's best for you.

-Nopprofit community organizations must complete and submit the Community Service-Learning Program Agreement Form in order to host Community Work Study students.
+Nopprofit community organizations must complete and submit the Community Service Learning Agreement Form and a job description for the volunteer work that will be completed in order to host Community Work Study students.

 The amount of hours you work will be determined by the amount of your work study award and the current, pre-determined hourly wage.
 Most students work about 10 hours per week.
 Your hourly wage will be no lower than the current minimum wage.
 You can confirm the exact present work study wage through the Office of Financial Aid.

 Once you have decided with which nonprofit organization you will be working, you will provide your employer with a copy of the Federal Work Study Agreement, which they will complete and return to you, and which you will return to the Office of Financial Aid.
 When you turn in the form, you will receive information on time sheet and payroll processing so that you can begin working and getting paid.
 You will turn a time sheet in to the Office of Financial Aid according to a schedule and will be paid by Millersville University 's Student Payroll Office every other week.
 However, your site supervisor will need to sign your time sheet.

 You cannot earn more through the Federal Work-Study program than your award allows.
 You will be notified if you approach your limit.
 You will then need to decide if you want to continue as a volunteer or leave the placement.